rasheedamir/fmu/README.md

 3. Open console and check `git --version`.
 The result should be like `git version 1.9.0.msysgit.0`.
 4. If git installation successful, generate ssh keys and add it to Bitbucket account, follow to the [official guide](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git).

-- Ubuntu/Debian users: `sudo apt-get install git`
+- Ubuntu/Debian users:

+`sudo apt-get install git`
+`sudo apt-get install git-gui` : GUI for Git!

 ###- Node.js, Grunt and Bower
 1. To be able to run the application with Spring-Boot in production mode, you need: